 Catholic Temple dedicated to Our Lady in Prcanj, city of Kotor

 ORTHODOX CHRISTMAS TRADITIONS

-After this ritual, members of the family pray, sit down for a festive dinner and enjoy the delicious food prepared for the celebration of the Christmas Eve.
+After this ritual, members of the family pray, sit down for a festive dinner and enjoy delicious food prepared for the celebration of Christmas Eve.
 Under the dinner table, the floor is covered in straw, to represent the cave in Bethlehem in which Jesus was born.
-People fast on Christmas Eve, because it’s the last day of the 40-day fast, so dinner will be meat free and dairy free.
+People fast on Christmas Eve, because it’s the last day of the 40-day fast, so dinner will be meat-free and dairy-free.
 Beans, fish, and potatoes are usually served, and of course, the inevitable Montenegrin priganice, which are made of bread dough and are served with honey or jam.

 Christmas Table by Scala Santa

-Besides family gatherings, every year large bonfires are being organized by the Montenegrin Orthodox Church and Serbian Orthodox church, in front of their main temples.
+Besides family gatherings, every year large bonfires are being organised by the Montenegrin Orthodox Church and Serbian Orthodox church, in front of their main temples.
 People are gathering in the early evening on Christmas Eve, to celebrate and light up the Badnjak trees.
-Don’t be surprised if you hear gunshots, because here it’s a normal way of celebrating (anything in general) the burning of the Badnjak.
+Don’t be surprised if you hear gunshots, because here it’s a normal way of celebrating the burning of the Badnjak (or anything in general).
 Later, the Holy Liturgy/Mass is organised at midnight and also in the mornings, when the liturgy is served.

 Orthodox Church in Rezevici